Mupli/mupli-core/README.md

 #
 Framework to improve reusability of code once written for different project.
 Framework force you to write code the way that can be resuable for different applications.

 For example.
-If You want to have different application with same layout and same user management but the content can be different.
+If You want to have different application with same layout and same user management but with different content.
 So You can reuse "users" and "admin" module in both projects.

 Same with authorization or mail management or static page generation.